Showcasing Hibiscus, the spectacular quacking cat!

 Hibiscus came to EHS from an overcrowded municipal shelter, whenre she was pregnant.
 She gave birth to her wonderfully chaotic kitten (Ginger), who was then adopted.
-Hibiscus thought she’d found her forever home when she was first adopted, but it wasn’t the right fit for this sweet girl.
+Hibiscus thought she’d also found her forever home when she was first adopted, but it wasn’t the right fit for this sweet girl.
 Hibiscus is now back at EHS, and is looking for her second chance at happily ever after.

 About Hibiscus